 Beyond R-Value: The Complete Thermal Picture

 R-value alone doesn’t tell the whole story.
-For maximum energy efficiency, your garage door system needs:
+For maximum energy efficiency, your garage door system needs several additional elements working together:

-Professional installation.** Proper fit ensures no gaps exist between the door and the frame.
-Our installation team (https://amigodoor.ca/our-services/garage-door-installation/) ensures every door is fitted precisely for maximum thermal performance.
+Professional installation: Professional garage door installationis equally critical.
+Proper fit ensures no gaps exist between the door and the frame, and our technicians ensure every door is fitted precisely for maximum thermal performance.
+Even the best-insulated door will underperform if garage door sizing and fit aren’t addressed correctly during the install.

 Choosing the Right Door for Your Situation